dhansel/IECDevice/README.md

 For a Raspberry Pi Pico there is [a development board](hardware/README.md#raspberry-pi-pico-development-board) to simplifiy the level converter wiring:
 <img src="hardware/pictures/PiPicoSD.jpg" width="50%" align="center">

+### Wiring with line driver ICs

+If want to use line drivers, first follow the wiring instructions above.
+I recommend experimenting with the simplified wiring first to make sure everything is working.
+Then
+  1. Un-comment the line ```#define USE_LINE_DRIVERS``` in IECConfig.h and re-upload the sketch.
+  2. If you are using an inverted line drive (74LS06) then also un-comment ```#define USE_INVERTED_DRIVERS```
+  2. In your code, where you instantiate the IECBusHandler class add two pins for controlling the line drivers for the CLK and DATA line to the IECBusHandler constructor call, i.e. change
+     ```IECBusHandler myBus(pinATN, pinCLK, pinDATA, pinRESET);``` to
+     ```IECBusHandler myBus(pinATN, pinCLK, pinCLKout, pinDATA, pinDATAout, pinRESET);```
+  3. Add a 74LS06 or 74LS07 IC to your project and wire it up as follows:
+     - Connect ```pinCLKout``` as defined in the constuctor above to an input pin (1, 3, 5, 8, 10 or 12), of the 74LS07
+     - Connect the corresponding output pin (2, 4, 6, 9, 11, 13) directly to the Clock signal of the IEC bus
+     - Put a 1k resistor between the IEC bus Clock signal and +5V.
+     - Do **not** remove the connection from the Clock signal to the microcontroller.
+This connection is still used for reading the Clock signal.
+  4. Do the same as in the step 3 for the Data signal.
+  5. If you are using the SRQ line, also wire it through the 74LS07 like Clock and Data.
+Note that there is no "SRQout" pin defined in the constructor because SRQ is a write-only signal from the perspective of the device.
+     Instead connect the SRQ pin to the 74LS07 and make sure to remove the direct connection from the SRQ pin to the IES bus.

+After doing this your device should work the same as before but with the added protection of the 74LS07 line driver.

 ## Implementing a simple low-level device